matintorkian/Automated_Forex_Trading/README.md

 * Always wait for the setup to confirm.
 That is very important.
 * Remember till the process is still open, you haven't lost or gain anything yet.
 * When you have placed the stoploss and take profit, constantly looking at the trend doesn't help and it sometimes makes you act in the wrong place.
+* You can use other timeframes to determine your stops and profit taking.
+Do not always stick to the final destination.
+You are supposed to move with the resistance and support lines defined either by fibbonachi or ichimoku or both.
 *